 When it comes to treating children and adolescents with scoliosis, we want to monitor them closely to see how growth affects their progression.
 As the number one trigger for progression, growth is obviously not something we can stop from happening, but we can certainly make every effort to counteract the condition’s natural tendency to worsen along with it.

 Scoliosis bracing is a common treatment option for kids because they’ve yet to reach skeletal maturity, meaning their spines can still be manipulated to varying degrees.
 For moderate-to-severe conditions, or when rapid progression is a concern, bracing can be recommended as a means of slowing down progression.
+The Bracing in Adolescent Idiopathic Scoliosis Trial (BrAIST) demonstrated that bracing is effective in preventing curve progression and reducing the need for surgery in patients with idiopathic scoliosis.

 Through a three-point pressure system, traditional braces put pressure on parts of the curvatures we don’t want to keep growing.
 That squeezing effect, in theory, can slow down progression.